SKILLS 26

 TUDOR PRICE (Host)

-Chief Executive at Kent Invicta Chamber of Commerce
+CEO at Kent Invicta Chamber of Commerce

 A skilled business leader within both the private and public sector.
 Proven operational and contract delivery experience with broad commercial expertise in all corporate functions.
 Experienced Chairperson and facilitator at national and regional level representing cross sector engagement.